jcaguirre89/home-storage-management-system/documents/tech-design-doc.md

 #### Dashboard View
 - Storage grid visualization (A1-D4)
-- Item count by location
+- Item count by location (for items visible to the user within their household)
-- Recently added/removed items
+- Recently added/removed items (household-specific)
-- Quick search field
+- Quick search field (searches within accessible household items)

 #### Items Management View
-- Sortable/filterable table of all items
+- Sortable/filterable table of all items accessible to the user (respecting household and `isPrivate` flag)
 - Status indicators (stored/out)
+- Visual indicator for `isPrivate` items
-- Edit/Delete actions
+- Edit/Delete actions (conditional based on ownership/permissions)
-- Add new item form
+- Add new item form:
-- Bulk import button
+    - Includes a toggle or checkbox for `isPrivate`
+    - `householdId` and `creatorUserId` are set automatically based on the logged-in user
+- Bulk import button (imported items will be associated with the user's current household and can have a default `isPrivate` status or a column in CSV)

 #### Item Detail View
-- Item information
+- Item information, including its `isPrivate` status
 - Location history
 - Metadata editor
 - Storage status toggle
+- Edit/Delete controls are conditional based on user's permissions (creator of private item, or member of household for public items)

+#### User Profile/Settings View (Implied - to be added if not already planned)
+- Manage user display name
+- View current `householdId`
+- Option to leave household (might require backend logic for cleanup or ownership transfer if owner)

+#### Household Management View (New Section)
+- **Household Setup/Join Page (`routes/household/setup.svelte`):**
+    - Prompts new users (or users not yet in a household) to create a new household or enter an invite code/ID to join an existing one
+- **Main Household Page (`routes/household/index.svelte`):
+    - `HouseholdSettings.svelte` component:
+        - Allows household owner to change household name
+        - Displays household ID (potentially for inviting others)
+    - `HouseholdMembers.svelte` component:
+        - Lists members of the current household
+        - If user is owner, allows removing members (requires backend logic)
+        - If user is owner, potentially an option to generate invite codes/links (requires backend logic)

 ## 7. Security Implementation

 ### 7.1 Authentication Flow

-1. User enters email/password on login screen
+1. User enters email/password on the client-side login screen (web or mobile app).
-2. Credentials sent to Firebase Auth service
+2. The client application uses the Firebase Authentication SDK (e.g., `signInWithEmailAndPassword` for JavaScript) to send credentials directly to Firebase Auth service.
-3. Firebase validates credentials and returns JWT
+3. Firebase validates credentials and returns a JWT (ID Token) and a Refresh Token directly to the client.
-4. JWT stored in browser localStorage/sessionStorage
+4. The client securely stores the JWT (e.g., in memory, or using Firebase SDK's persistence options).
+For web, `localStorage` or `sessionStorage` can be used, but SDK persistence is often preferred.
-5. JWT included in Authorization header for all API requests
+5. The JWT (ID Token) is included in the Authorization header (e.g., `Bearer <ID_TOKEN>`) for all API requests to your backend Firebase Functions that require authentication.

 ### 7.2 Authorization Rules

+Firestore security rules will be updated to support household-level access and private items.
+The core logic will be:

+- Users must be authenticated to access any data.
+- Users can manage their own user document in the `users` collection.
+- For items in the `items` collection:
+    - If an item has `isPrivate` set to `true`, only the `creatorUserId` of that item can read, update, or delete it.
+    - If an item has `isPrivate` set to `false`, any user belonging to the same `householdId` as the item can read, update, or delete it.
+    - When creating an item, the `creatorUserId` will be the authenticated user's UID, and the `householdId` will be copied from the user's profile.
+- The `households` collection might have rules allowing members to read their household document, and owners/admins to manage it.

+A more detailed ruleset will be implemented in `firestore.rules`.

+**Google Assistant and Service Account Access:**
+Interactions via Google Assistant are processed by Firebase Functions, which utilize a Firebase service account.
+This service account has elevated privileges and is not subject to the same `request.auth.uid`-based security rules that apply to end-users interacting via the web UI.
+The Firebase Functions themselves will contain the logic to determine data access and modification rights for voice commands, effectively acting as a trusted backend service.

 Firestore security rules:

 ```
 service cloud.firestore {
   match /databases/{database}/documents {

-    // Only authenticated users can access the app
+    // Helper function to get user's data (including householdId)
+    function getUserData(userId) {
+      return get(/databases/$(database)/documents/users/$(userId)).data;
+    }

+    // Default: Deny all access unless explicitly allowed.
+    // Users must be authenticated for any operation.
     match /{document=**} {
       allow read, write: if request.auth != null;
     }

+    // Users collection:
+    match /users/{userId} {
+      allow read, update: if request.auth.uid == userId;
+      // Allow user to create their own profile. householdId is optional.
+      allow create: if request.auth.uid == userId &&
+                       (request.resource.data.householdId == null || request.resource.data.householdId is string);
+    }

-    // Items can only be accessed by their owner
+    // Items collection:
     match /items/{itemId} {
-      allow read, write: if request.auth.uid == resource.data.userId;
+      allow read: if request.auth != null &&
+                       (resource.data.isPrivate == true && request.auth.uid == resource.data.creatorUserId) ||
+                       (resource.data.isPrivate == false && getUserData(request.auth.uid).householdId == resource.data.householdId);

+      allow create: if request.auth != null &&
+                       request.resource.data.creatorUserId == request.auth.uid &&
+                       request.resource.data.householdId == getUserData(request.auth.uid).householdId &&
+                       request.resource.data.isPrivate is bool; // Ensure isPrivate is explicitly set

+      allow update: if request.auth != null &&
+                       // Check ownership/household membership
+                       ((resource.data.isPrivate == true && request.auth.uid == resource.data.creatorUserId) ||
+                        (resource.data.isPrivate == false && getUserData(request.auth.uid).householdId == resource.data.householdId)) &&
+                       // Prevent changing critical fields like creator or household on update
+                       request.resource.data.creatorUserId == resource.data.creatorUserId &&
+                       request.resource.data.householdId == resource.data.householdId;

+      allow delete: if request.auth != null &&
+                       (resource.data.isPrivate == true && request.auth.uid == resource.data.creatorUserId) ||
+                       (resource.data.isPrivate == false && getUserData(request.auth.uid).householdId == resource.data.householdId);
     }

-    // User profiles are protected
+    // Households collection (example rules):
-    match /users/{userId} {
+    // match /households/{householdId} {
+    //   // Allow members to read their household document
+    //   allow read: if request.auth != null && getUserData(request.auth.uid).householdId == householdId;
+    //   // Allow owner to update (e.g., add/remove members from memberUserIds array)
-      allow read, write: if request.auth.uid == userId;
+    //   allow write: if request.auth != null && request.auth.uid == resource.data.ownerUserId;
-    }
+    // }
   }
 }
 ```